 Pianist Laura Leon: American Music At The Piano

-Her performances include the Classical Recording Foundation's Annual Gala at Carnegie Hall's Weill Recital Hall at which Mr. Schickele received its Composer of the Year Award presented by WNYC host John Schaefer, followed by a surprise encore 4-hand performance with the composer.
-She produced Peter Schickele's 75th birthday concert with guest host Robert Sherman.
-She collaborated with violinist Colin Jacobsen for Morton Gould's Suite for Violin and Piano in honor of the composer-in attendance-at Tilles Center.
-She also performed the Gould with violinist Renee Jolles at the ASJM's Music in our Time.
+Her performances include solo piano works by Peter Schickele at the Classical Recording Foundation's 2013 Gala at Carnegie Hall's Weill Recital Hall, at which Mr. Schickele received its Composer of the Year Award presented by WNYC host John Schaefer--followed by a four-hand performance with the composer.
+In 2011 she produced and performed in Mr. Schickele's 75th birthday concert at Steinway Hall, hosted by renowned WQXR radio host Robert Sherman, featuring a roster of leading young instrumentalists.

-Laura is dedicated to maintaining a strong connection to 20th century American composers who set the compass for composition today.
-Deeply committed to education, she is active as a teacher.
-She received an Ed.D. in Music and Music Education from Columbia University's Teachers College.
-Her dissertation, A Study, Analysis and Performance of the Songs and Song Cycles for Voice and Piano by Hugo Weisgall is an in-depth performance analysis of the vocal works of Weisgall, considered one of America's most distinguished 20th century opera composers.
+Laura maintains a strong connection to 20th century American composers who set the "compass" for composition today.
+She received an Ed.D. in Music and Music Education from Teachers College, Columbia University.
+Her dissertation was "A Study, Analysis and Performance of the Songs and Song Cycles for Voice and Piano by Hugo Weisgall," considered one of America's most important 20th century opera composers.